pastchick3/h-crawler/README.md

 # H Crawler

 `H Crawler` can be tuned using a config file, whose default path is `--config=./h-config.toml`.
 This config file can contain following sections and fields.
 All of them can also be supplied directly from the command line, which will override values in the config file.
-Also, `H Crawler` uses `env_logger` for logging, so you can set `RUST_LOG` appropriately for more detailed output.
+Also, `H Crawler` uses `env_logger` for logging, so you can set `RUST_LOG=h_crawler` appropriately for more detailed output.

 | Section | Field | Value Type | Is Required (Default) | Description |
 | --- | --- | --- | --- | --- |